 It’s important to note that monetary rewards can still work, but only if the company’s culture maximizes intrinsic motivators.
 Incorporating autonomy, mastery, and purpose prove much more powerful than relying on extrinsic motivation alone.

 The key is to compensate your staff well so that they aren’t worried about money and instead are focused on their work.
-Then, if they can work with a degree of autonomy while learning/improving and serving a greater purpose, employees will be happy, engaged, and productive.
+Then, if they can work with a degree of autonomy while learning/improving and serving a greater purpose, employees engagement and productivity will improve.

 Adam Frederico is a Manager at Accelerated Growth working with clients across multiple industries.
 He has an MBA with concentrations in accounting and entrepreneurship from the University of Chicago Booth School of Business.
 Adam hails from the Rocky Mountains but has found a new home for the past 8 years in downtown Chicago.